lightward/mechanic-docs/platform/liquid/filters.md

 {{ json_objects | map: "email" | join: ", " }}
 ```

-The parse\_jsonl filter raises error an error when invalid JSONL is received.
+The parse\_jsonl filter raises an error when invalid JSONL is received.

 ### parse\_xml \*